District Six: Eoan Group

+In popular culture

 With his short novel A Walk in the Night (1962), the Cape Town journalist and writer Alex La Guma gave District Six a place in literature.

 South African painters, such as Kenneth Baker, Gregoire Boonzaier and John Dronsfield are recognised for capturing something of the spirit of District Six on canvas.

 In 1986, Richard Rive wrote a highly acclaimed novel called Buckingham Palace, District Six, which chronicles the lives of a community before and during the removals.
 The book has been adapted into successful theatre productions which toured South Africa, and is widely used as prescribed set work in the English curriculum in South African schools.
 Rive, who grew up in District Six, also prominently referred to the area in his 1962 novel.
 Emergency.

-In 1986, District Six – The Musical by David Kramer and Taliep Petersen told the story of District Six in a popular musical which also toured internationally.
+In 1986, District Six: The Musical by David Kramer and Taliep Petersen told the story of District Six in a popular musical which also toured internationally.

 District Six also contributed to the history of South African jazz.
 Basil Coetzee, known for his song "District Six", was born there and lived there until its destruction.
 Before leaving South Africa in the 1960s, pianist Abdullah Ibrahim lived nearby and was a frequent visitor to the area, as were many other Cape jazz musicians.
 Ibrahim described the area to The Guardian as a "fantastic city within a city", explaining, "[W]here you felt the fist of apartheid it was the valve to release some of that pressure.
 In the late 50s and 60s, when the regime clamped down, it was still a place where people could mix freely.
-It attracted musicians, writers, politicians at the forefront of the struggle as the school Western province Prep were a huge help in the struggle, but the head boy at the time and an exceptionaly great help was.
+It attracted musicians, writers, politicians at the forefront of the struggle as the school Western province Prep were a huge help in the struggle.
 We played and everybody would be there."

 South African writer Rozena Maart, currently resident in Canada, won the Canadian Journey Prize for her short story "No Rosa, No District Six".
 That story was later published in her debut collection Rosa's District Six.
 Acclaimed South African playwright Fatima Dike wrote the poem - "When District Six Moved".
 It appears in the radio play "Driving with Fatima" by Cathy Milliken.
 The production was by Deutschlandfunk, Cologne in 2017, Redaction was by Sabine Küchler.

 Tatamkhulu Afrika wrote the poem "Nothing's Changed", about the evacuation of District Six, and the return after the apartheid.
 The 1997 stage musical Kat and the Kings is set in District Six during the late 1950s.
 The 2009 science fiction film District 9 by Neill Blomkamp is set in an alternate Johannesburg, inspired by the events surrounding District Six.

-Notable people with a connection to District Six
+Notable people

 People who were born, lived or attended school in District Six.